 Let's examine two scenarios for improving leader effectiveness during a significant organisational change—a traditional what approach, and our why–who–how approach.

 What do you believe each project team will be most focused on?

 When do you believe each project would be considered finished?

-Which scenario do you believe will deliver the most improvement over the long-term?
+Which scenario do you believe will create the most value over the long-term?

 when asked to prepare a draft project plan, teams quickly identify